Which Statement About Childhood Obesity Is False?

 ❌ Myth: “Only junk food causes obesity.”

-Plus, when someone’s schedule is filled with long periods of stillness—like sitting through shows or scrolling on a phone—the energy taken in isn’t being used up.
-That’s when things slowly start shifting.
-If this cycle continues, the body begins to store more than it uses, and those changes can show up in ways that affect how someone feels about themselves and how their system operates overall.
+When days are filled with long stretches of stillness—like watching shows or scrolling on a phone—energy taken in isn’t being used.
+That’s when gradual shifts begin.
+If this cycle continues, more energy is stored than spent, and those changes can affect self-perception and overall system function.

 ❌ Myth: “Obese kids are just lazy.”